 The mean age of marriage is lower for women as compared to that of men throughout the world.
 However, the gap between SMAM for male and female is not consistent among countries.

 Sort countries by

 In the following world map, counties are categorized into the 9 classes.
 A closer look reveals some prominent clusters of countries.
 At continent level, the most variation is found in Africa.
 The SMAM for countries like Algeria, Libya, Namibia is high for both male and female.
-In contrary, it is lower for both in cebtral and eastern Africa.
+In contrary, it is lower for both in central and eastern Africa.
 Countries in Western and Southern Africa the SMAM varies over boundary and gender.
-For most of the countries in Europe, especialy in western and northern Europe, the SMAM is comparatively on the higher side for both male and female.
+For most of the countries in Europe, especially in western and Northern Europe, the SMAM is comparatively on the higher side for both male and female.
 For large or populous countries like Russia, China, USA, most part of South America, the SMAM is more than 27 but below 32 years for male and more than 22 but less than 28 years for female.
 The SMAM is low for both the genders in India.

 Less Developed Countries